jupyter-book/jupyter-book/docs/content/content-blocks.md

 See {doc}`glue` for more information on how to use Glue to insert your outputs directly into your content.

+To hide code input and output where the variable is glued use the `remove_cell` tag.
+See {doc}`hiding` for more information and other tag options.

 ## Quotations and epigraphs

 Quotations and epigraphs provide ways to highlight information given by others.